 ASLI in 2021: Strengthening engagement with communities through our science and service

-The 24th Atmospheric Science Librarians International Conference will be held January 13th and 14th, 2021 as part of the 101st American Meteorological Society Meeting, to be held 10 to 14 January, 2021.
+The 24th Atmospheric Science Librarians International Conference will be held January 14th, 2021 as part of the 101st American Meteorological Society Meeting, to be held 10 to 14 January, 2021.

 With this theme, the AMS has four goals: improve actions/decisions with respect to our environment and keeping people safe; help us shape our science to be actionable and improve our services; improve understanding of the value of our science and build support for funding; and help us improve our research focus and its applicability to societal needs.
 As librarians and information professionals, the members of the Atmospheric Science Librarians International engage with and serve scientists, students, governmental agencies and NGOs, providing quality resources for research and learning.
 We support our communities of users as they create and disseminate knowledge that is the foundation for actions and decisions.
 This knowledge is used by individuals and organizations to steward our world’s human/environmental interface and enable everyone’s security in the face of natural disasters.
 We are an important component in the access to quality information in all formats.

 To register for the 24th Conference of Atmospheric Science Librarians International, please complete this google form.
 Should you have any questions regarding registration, please contact Cati Iannarilli (firstname.lastname@example.org) or Annie Delehanty (email@example.com).

 This year we will again include the popular session, "Technology Tools and Tips.”
 These short talks are opportunities to describe any tool or innovation members have found useful.
 Talks on technology failures and lessons learned are especially welcome, as are proposals from students using innovative strategies around information.